 On this page, I list the stores and services that I actually DO use, just in case you want to check them out for yourself.
 I try to put some serious research into each of my choices as a consumer, but that still doesn’t mean they are automatically the best ones.
 If you see any areas where I could improve, let me know in the comments and I’ll look into it and possibly make the switch.
 If it’s a win, I’ll change my status to reflect the upgrade.

 Some of these companies happen to offer commissions for online referrals.
 Other ones don’t.
 My goal is that this doesn’t affect my choice, but where available, I made point of using the right type of link so that this blog will get a credit if you end up becoming a customer.
 It’s a nice and fully optional way to help out this blog if you choose to do so.

-To me, Vanguard has always been THE one-stop shop for index funds of all types.
-They have the lowest expense ratio and the most respect for their customers.
+For most of my investing life, Vanguard has been THE one-stop shop for index funds of all types.
+They have the lowest expense ratio and the utmost respect for their customers.
 In fact, the company is legally structured as an investor-owned entity, meaning its responsibility is to YOU as opposed to an outside group of shareholders.
 Read around all you like – the smartest investors will generally recommend Vanguard funds.

 Related Article: Why I Put My Last $100,000 into Betterment

 I switched some of my stock holdings over to Interactive brokers (I was formerly using eTrade) in late 2020, at the recommend of a wealthy friend – mainly because of Interactive Broker’s amazing “margin account” feature.
 This, when used very carefully makes it seamless to borrow cash against your own shares at some of the lowest rates on Earth – currently 0.5-1.5% as I write this in January 2021, whereas eTrade is 8-9% (!).